 In 2005 a group of Saskatoon residents, who are also dedicated animal lovers, came together to discuss the need to draw attention to the homeless, sick and injured cats and dogs while also raising funds to help these animals.
 The three founding charities, for which the funds go to, are New Hope Dog Rescue, Saskatoon SPCA and SCAT Street Cat Rescue.

-This group formed a committee, which included not only members of the Saskatoon community, but also representatives from three local animal welfare organizations.
+This group formed a committee, which included not only members of the Saskatoon community, but also representatives from the three local animal welfare organizations.
 This group of people committed to the goal of raising awareness and funds for Saskatoon’s animals, who are under the care of the three founding charities.
 It was decided that a major event was needed to be held yearly and that would bring families and their pets together to have fun while learning about animal welfare issues and raising funds to help homeless and injured animals.

-This event was to be called “Pets in the Park” (PIP for short).
+This event was to be called Pets in the Park (or PIP for short).
 This event would foster co-operation between the three founding animal welfare organizations, related public and private sector businesses, individuals and organizations with the goal of building a better community for animals and people of Saskatoon.

 The first step was to pick a location that would allow central access to the event and be big enough to hold the future growth of the event.
 The Kiwanis Memorial Park was selected as the proposed site for its gorgeous views and pleasant atmosphere.
 Already a family destination during the winter months for the ice skating and a wonderful leisure area throughout the year, it seemed to be the perfect location.

 The next step was to get permission from City Council as this park was one of the city’s parks which doesn’t allow pets.
 A campaign was organized and the word spread to many animal lovers throughout the city and a petition was sent to City Council requesting permission to hold this event.
-In May 2006 at a City council meeting, there were several people in the seating area to support the request and several people who were scheduled to speak.
+In May 2006 at a City Council meeting, there were several people in the seating area to support the request and several people who were scheduled to speak.
 City Council said yes and the event planning began in earnest.

-Pets in the Park is fast joining the ranks of the many popular major summer events held in the City of Saskatoon every year.
+The 2017 event celebrated it’s 12th event, saw over 8,000 visitors and raised over $70,000.
+PIP is fast joining the ranks of the many popular major summer events held in the City of Saskatoon every year.

-Saskatoon Pets in the Park Inc. became a fundraising organization and has been registered both as a non-profit corporation with the Saskatchewan Justice Corporations Branch and as a charity with Revenue Canada as of 2008.
+Saskatoon’s PIP became a fundraising organization and has been registered both as a non-profit corporation with the Saskatchewan Justice Corporations Branch and as a charity with Revenue Canada as of 2008.

-Each member of the committee recognizes, respects and accepts the mission statements of each other and actively seeks areas of commonality to promote and further the ultimate goal that we all strive for: a healthy and happy community for both animals and people in the City of Saskatoon.
+Each member of the committee recognizes, respects and accepts the mission statements of each other and actively seeks areas of commonality to promote and further the ultimate goal that we all strive for: a healthy and happy community for both animals and people in the city of Saskatoon.

-Join us in our campaign to provide an animal friendly city and a healthy and happy community for us all.
-Volunteer or Donate Today!
+Join us in our campaign to provide an animal-friendly city and a healthy and happy community for us all.
+Volunteer or donate today!